seancfoley/Japt-Bytecode-Optimizer-for-Java/README.md

 * obfuscation of class, field and method names
 * assembler and disassembler of bytecodes
 * others listed on the project pages

+Developed on Eclipse, it can be easily imported into an Eclipse workspace as the repository includes the project files for each project